0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #24	What is the command invoked by the attacker to download the ransomware?

-my idea is that for downloading the ransomware it might be needing a URL to download. so I used Bulk-Extractor to extract URL's from the memory dump.
+My idea is that for downloading the ransomware, it might need a URL to download.
+So I used Bulk-Extractor to extract URLs from the memory dump.

 [![41](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/41.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/41.PNG)

-then after searching I found in `url.txt` that command. we can guess the rest of it but we can make sure by searching for that in the dump. so we can use strings on the memory dump so we can get the whole command. then we will find the whole command.
+Then after searching, I found in `url.txt` that command.
+We can guess the rest, but we can make sure by searching for that in the dump.
+So we can use strings on the memory dump to get the whole command.
+Then we will find the entire command.

 [![42](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/42.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/42.PNG)